AllStarLink/ASL3/README.md

 ### For Raspberry Pi
 OS install instructions are at [Pi-instll.md](https://github.com/AllStarLink/ASL3/blob/develop/RPi-install.md) then come back by following the link at the end of the Pi-install.

-### Install phreaknet script
+### Install PhreakScript
 ```
 cd /usr/src && wget https://docs.phreaknet.org/script/phreaknet.sh && chmod +x phreaknet.sh && ./phreaknet.sh make
 ```
 ### Install Asterisk
-Use the phreaknet script to install Asterisk.
-Use either -t or -b for developer mode.
+Use PhreakScript to install Asterisk.
+Use either `-t` or `-b` for developer mode.
-- The -t is for backtraces and thread debug.
-Alternatively use -b for backtraces only, recommended on 386.
+- The `-t` is for backtraces and thread debug.
+Alternatively use `-b` for backtraces only, recommended on 386.
-- The -s is for sip.
-PJSIP is recommended as SIP was depreciated 5 years ago.
+- The `-s` is for sip.
+PJSIP is recommended as SIP was deprecated 5 years ago and will not appear in any future Asterisk release.
 PJSIP setup instructions are in this repo.
-- The -d is for DAHDI and is required
+- The `-d` is for DAHDI and is required
 ```
 phreaknet install -b -d
 ```